fredasu/shoot-n-scoot/README.md

 Final Project in Godot 4.2.2 for 53-230 Programming for Game Designers

+Player can avoid/shoot chasing enemies, and moves due to the recoil from shooting.
+The edges of the screen "wrap", so a player can teleport from one side to the other (enemies can't teleport).
+The longer the player lasts, the higher the score.

+See video "Shoot n' Scoot" (mp4) for game trailer/demo.

 Made in about 2-3 days by following/modifying various tutorials.

 Godot Documentation: https://docs.godotengine.org/en/stable/getting_started/step_by_step/scripting_first_script.html